peteroupc/encoding/docs/PeterO.DataIO.md

 <b>Return Value:</b>

-A writer that wraps the given stream.
+A writer that wraps the specified stream.

 <b>Exceptions:</b>